 As I approached Till's casket, these facts elicited an unfamiliar reaction.
 It wasn't defined by anger, and I didn't try to suppress it.
 I felt sorrow for all the suffering, fear for the pain yet to come to my brothers, and a deep sense of powerlessness at the weighty inevitability of it all.
 And so, for the first time in I don't know how long, I cried.

-I cried in front of old grey-haired black men in their HBCU T-shirts and young brothers in Jordans.
+I cried in front of old gray-haired black men in their HBCU T-shirts and young brothers in Jordans.
 I cried in front of moms in their updos and little girls in braids and berets.
 It was an ugly cry, with my head hung over, my mouth gaping and upturned, my eyes clamped tight.
 The tears welled up at the corners of my eyelids, then streaked around my cheekbones and clumped together in the coarse hairs of my beard.

 I cried for all the times I had never cried.
 I cried for all the men who've died in the struggle, and all the men who told me that I should never cry.
 I cried until I didn't have any more tears—until I had run completely dry.
 Maybe most surprising: When I was done, I didn't feel embarrassment or shame.